Medication Therapy Management

 - Spend more than $4,935 a year on Part D covered medications.

 How Does the Program Work?

 - First, you qualify for the program.

 - Then, you meet with an MTM pharmacist.
-Our Member Services can help you find a pharmacy close to you.
+Member Services can help you find a pharmacy close to you or a CareSource pharmacist.

 - Your MTM pharmacist will go over your medicines with you at your first visit.
 This is called a Comprehensive Medication Review (CMR).
 This will take approximately 45 minutes to one hour to complete.

 - Your MTM pharmacist will also give you a Personal Medication List and Action Plan, or Standardized Takeaway Form.